 SEA-KIT’s unmanned capabilities feature the ability to control the vessel from an operation centre, located anywhere in the world, no matter the distance from the vessel.
 This ability for remote operation has also been extended to surveying equipment on board, which includes state of the art MBES systems.
 SEA-KIT achieves this through its ability to stream live data to the operation centre via multiple satellite links.

 Being a truly unmanned but fully compliant vessel provides SEA-KIT with a large variety of economic and environmental benefits compared to a typical research vessel.
 By eliminating the need for an on-board crew, the vessel size is reduced.
 The reduced vessel size combined with the hybrid diesel-electric propulsion system results in an approximated fuel reduction of 95%, which in turn significantly reduces the cost of data acquisition.

-The images show the underside of SEA-KIT.
-Here you can see the gondola fitted to house the multibeam and HiPAP for communicating with the AUV from the control centre.
+The image shows the underside of SEA-KIT.
+Here you can see the gondola fitted to house the multibeam.
+There is also a HiPAP for communicating with the AUV from the control centre.

 On Friday the 9th of November at 03.00AM, after two and a half years of continual research, designing, planning and testing, SEA-KIT embarked on her mission in the finals of the Shell Ocean Discovery XPRIZE competition.
 The aim of her mission was to map at least 250 km2 to 500 km2 at depths of 2,000 m to 4,000 m.

 SEA-KIT arrived back to shore at 13.30PM on Saturday the 10th of November, 35 hours after her departure.
 She had completed her mission perfectly to plan, with no physical human interaction.
 After the data was processed, the team presented their data submission to the XPRIZE judges and are now patiently awaiting the results.